For a faster, more profitable home sale

 Make your front door welcoming by painting it a color that contrasts with the rest of the house.

-Place round leafed plants and flowers on each side of the door, as sharp leaves can feel unwelcoming to visitors.
+Place round leafed plants and flowers on each side of the door, as sharp leaved plants can feel unwelcoming to visitors.

 Keep the porch and entry spotless and don't forget to turn on the porch lights for night viewings to welcome viewers.
 Add a new welcome mat to the entry as well.